-It’s not only food you should be thinking about, exercise is important too.
+It’s not only food you should be thinking about; exercise is essential too.
 Another huge issue for people working on the road is finding time to fit exercise into the day.
 However, it’s now easier than ever.
-If you get a lunch break or a break while your truck’s being reloaded then go out for a walk, alternatively try some basic interval workouts at home – they only take between 10 and 20 minutes.
+If you get a lunch break or a break while your truck’s being reloaded, then go out for a walk; alternatively, try some basic interval workouts at home – they only take between 10 and 20 minutes.
 You could also book in to fitness classes at the gym; because you’re charged if you don’t’ attend you’re much more likely to stick to the commitment than promising that you’ll go to the gym after work.
 There are loads of classes available these days; you could even have a go at yoga, which will help you to relax and won’t use up too much energy while also improving your strength and flexibility.

 Consumption of liquids are also a problem when you’re on the road as reaching for the sugary energy drinks or coffee is easy and probably the tastiest option too.
-Although one coffee a day is okay, it’s also important to drink water or sugar free juices too so that you remain hydrated.
-You’ll find that carrying a bottle of water with you will not only keep you hydrated but it’ll also make you feel fuller too which means you’re less likely to reach for fatty and sugary snacks.
+Although one coffee a day is okay, it’s also essential to drink water or sugar-free juices to remain hydrated.
+You’ll find that carrying a bottle of water with you will not only keep you hydrated, but it’ll also make you feel fuller too, which means you’re less likely to reach for fatty and sugary snacks.